TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
 All settings are reset to off on doing a FOB mission.
 But I suggest you play offline while the mod is installed.
 Snakebite mod manager allows easy toggling of mods.

-QuickMenu:
+Quick Menu:
-- A way to quickly trigger certain Infinite Heaven commands.
+A way to quickly trigger certain Infinite Heaven commands.

-Hold down <Call>(Q or Left bumper) and press:

-<Binoculars>(F or Right bumper) to toggle the IH main menu

-In mission Quick Menu:
 (Must be enabled via option in IH system menu, or by editing InfQuickMenuDefs.lua)

 <Ready weapon>(Right mouse or Left Trigger) to warp to last placed usermarker
 <Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but nessesary to activate the inter landingzone ride on heli)
 <Action>(E key or Y button) to activate TSM